 Kids Get Coronavirus, But Do They Spread It?
 We'll Find Out When Schools Reopen

-As scientists study the burden of COVID-19 around the globe, it's pretty clear that despite some cases of serious illness, kids tend to get infected with the coronavirus less and have milder symptoms compared to adults.
+As scientists study the burden of COVID-19 around the globe, it's pretty clear that despite some cases of serious illness, kids tend to get infected with the coronavirus less often and have milder symptoms compared to adults.

 "It seems consistently, children do have lower rates of infection than adults," says Dr. Alison Tribble, a pediatric infectious disease specialist at C.S.
 Mott Children's Hospital at the University of Michigan.